openwisp/openwisp-docs/tutorials/demo.rst

 get the basic features working by downloading and installing the following packages on your device:

+- openvpn (management tunnel, needed for active checks and push operations)
 - openwisp-config
 - openwisp-monitoring (and its dependency netjson-monitoring)